kyleniemeyer/NOMAD-CAMELS/docs/html_out/_sources/doc/programmers_guide/pypi_upload.md.txt

          |--- 'many other files ...'
    ```
    where X.Y.Z is the version number (MAJOR.MINOR.PATCH) given in the `.toml` file.
-3. To upload the builds to PyPi (**!currently uploads to TestPyPi as it is under development!**) run:
+3. To upload the builds to PyPI (**!currently uploads to TestPyPI as it is under development!**) run:
     ```bash
     python -m twine upload --repository testpypi dist/nomad*
     ```